By Bill Scalia

 Students and faculty at Carleton College recently conducted an experiment to determine which materials would work best in their area.
 The Carleton project was especially significant because of the challenge to increase R-value insulation and heat retention (in addition to reducing storm runoff).
-[For more on R-value, read “When Specifying Insulation, What Should You Know” by Anne Vazquez, TFM, June 2006, page 68.]
+[For more on R-value, read “When Specifying Insulation, What Should You Know” by Anne Cosgrove, TFM, June 2006, page 68.]

 Northfield enjoys an average summer high of 86 degrees F but suffers an average winter low of 6 degrees F. And in terms of precipitation, Northfield experiences 4.5″ of rain in the summer—sufficient for a green roof—but averages less than 1″ (primarily in the form of ice and snow) per month in winter.

 In sharp contrast to rain, ice and snow accumulate on a green roof instead of running off.
 So anything in this climate must be built to handle the additional weight of winter precipitation.

 The 665 square foot roof used a 6″ soil layer to accommodate the root systems of native prairie plants.
 For the project, 75 species of plants were tested; selected were those with the strongest likelihood for survival in dry and shallow soil environments.